• Skip to primary navigation

 Instructions

-• Pour into prepared pan.
-Top with nuts if desired and bake for 30 minutes or until toothpick comes out clean.
+• Pour the batter into the pan, top with nuts if desired, and bake for 30 minutes or until a toothpick comes out clean.
+Remove from oven and allow to cool for 15 minutes before cutting into it.

 Notes